Tom DeLonge: 2008–2015: Blink-182 reunion and further Angels & Airwaves releases

-2009–present: Recent work

 The recording process for Neighborhoods, the band's sixth studio album, was stalled by their studio autonomy, tours, managers, and personal projects.
 The band members produced the record themselves following the death of Jerry Finn, their former producer that also served as an invaluable member of the band.
 DeLonge recorded at his studio in San Diego while Hoppus and Barker recorded in Los Angeles.
 Completion was delayed several times, which Hoppus attributed to the band learning to work by themselves without Finn, and both DeLonge and Hoppus expressed frustration during the sessions at the band's cabal of publicists, managers and attorneys (which DeLonge described as "the absolute diarrhea of bureaucracy").
 DeLonge later expressed dissatisfaction at the method of recording for Neighborhoods, conceding that it led to a "loss of unity" within the band.
 The album was released in September 2011 and peaked at number two on the Billboard 200, but undersold expectations.
 Blink-182 left Interscope Records in October 2012, becoming an independent act.
 The band subsequently released Dogs Eating Dogs, an EP, in December 2012.

+Delonge continued to release music and tour with Angels & Airwaves during his second tenure with Blink-182.
+During this period, the band would release three albums: Love (2010), Love: Part Two (2011) and The Dream Walker (2014).

-The group planned to enter the studio to write and record their seventh studio album in January 2015, due for release later that year, but after delays attributed to DeLonge, the band issued a statement announcing his departure.
+Blink-182 planned to enter the studio to write and record their seventh studio album in January 2015, due for release later that year, but after delays attributed to DeLonge, the band issued a statement announcing his departure.
 In a press release, Hoppus and Barker said, "We were all set to play this festival and record a new album and Tom kept putting it off without reason.
 A week before we were scheduled to go in to the studio we got an email from his manager explaining that he didn't want to participate in any Blink-182 projects indefinitely, but would rather work on his other non-musical endeavors."

 In DeLonge's public response to Hoppus and Barker's claims about him not wanting to participate in a new Blink-182 album, he said the "60-page Blink contract" he was handed required that a new album be recorded within six months, and also included language that temporarily prohibited the release of other various projects that he was already under contract for.
 He stated, "All of these other projects are being worked, exist in contract form — I can't just slam the brakes and drop years of development, partnerships and commitments at the snap of a finger.
 I told my manager that I will do Blink-182 as long as it was fun and worked with the other commitments in my life, including my family."